‘Ready, fire, aim’ – critics see pattern to Trump’s approach

 Confusion has lingered over Trump’s border policy, meanwhile.
 After a public uproar over the “zero tolerance” policy that led to more than 2,300 immigrant children being separated from their families near the Mexican border, the president signed an executive order last week for the children to be brought back together with their families.
 The order seeks to keep families together in detention instead of separating them while their legal cases are heard by the courts.

-A 1997 landmark settlement known as the Flores agreement generally prevents the government from keeping children in immigration detention for more than 20 days.
-Trump is seeking to have the settlement overturned, but his Justice Department has said the 20-day policy remains in effect until Congress or the courts take action to change it.
+A 1997 landmark case known as the Flores settlement governs how children are handled in immigration custody and generally prevents the government from keeping them in detention, even with their parents, for more than 20 days.
+Trump is seeking to amend the agreement to allow for families to be detained indefinitely together.
+But Justice Department has said the 20-day policy remains in effect until Congress or the courts take action to change that.

 That means if Congress fails to pass legislation or the courts decline to change the terms of the settlement, the administration could be forced to again separate the immigrant children from their parents in three weeks.